 The Centre for the Advancement of PBS at BILD has also created an animation that gives an overview of PBS and how PBS approaches work in practice when supporting an individual.

-Training for social care workers
+PBS training for social care workers

-A positive and proactive workforce guide will help adult social care commissioners and employers to make decisions when planning, purchasing or providing learning and development which will help your workforce to work in a positive and proactive way, and minimise the use of restrictive practices, when supporting people who display behaviours which challenge.
+A positive and proactive workforce guide will help adult social care commissioners and employers to make decisions when planning, purchasing or providing learning and development that will help your workforce to work in a positive and proactive way, and minimise the use of restrictive practices, when supporting people who display behaviours which challenge.

 PBS in practice – case studies